Robotisim/mobile_robotics_basics/README.md

 2. Upload the `main.cpp` code to your ESP32 board.
 3. Install the required libraries.
 4. Power on the robot and establish Wi-Fi connections.
-5. Use a Bluetooth terminal app to send commands to control the robot.
+5. Use an app to send commands to control the robot.
 6. The robot's position will be calculated and sent over Wi-Fi to the specified server.

 ## Wiring Diagram